 - Surgery.
 Both pallidotomy and pallidal deep-brain stimulation have been effectively used for generalized dystonia, but surgery isn’t usually necessary for task-specific dystonia like writer’s cramp.

 For some people, the cramping and unusual movements in the hands may also include muscles around the elbow and shoulder.
 You may develop a tremor or shaking that accompanies the cramping.
 You may develop a second dystonia, like of the eyelids or vocal chords.
 Symptoms can also begin to affect the other hand.

-About half of people with simple writer’s cramp will end up progressing to having dystonic writer’s cramp.
+of people with simple writer’s cramp will end up progressing to having dystonic writer’s cramp.
 Other hand-related activities like eating or brushing your teeth may also be affected.

-About two-thirds of those with writer’s cramp have ongoing problems with their writing.
+of those with writer’s cramp have ongoing problems with their writing.
 Handwriting may eventually become illegible.